Highlight any area of text to hear it spoken to you.

 Having navigated the complexities of a neurodiverse family, I bring a unique perspective to my practice.
-This personal connection to neurodiversity enriches my understanding and ability to support those facing similar challenges, including the nuanced interplay between ADHD and hormonal changes, such as those experienced during menopause.
-Recognizing the significant impact of these changes on mental health, I am committed to helping women navigate these transitions with knowledge and compassion.
+This personal connection to neurodiversity enriches my understanding and ability to support those facing similar challenges, including the unique manifestations of ADHD in women.
+This includes how hormones interact with executive functioning, the shortcomings of the medical system in serving women, and issues related to emotional regulation and misdiagnosis.
+Recognizing the significant impact of these factors on mental health, I am committed to helping women navigate these challenges with knowledge and compassion.

-In addition to hormonal considerations, my work emphasizes the importance of advocacy.
+In addition to these considerations, my work emphasizes advocacy.
 I understand the obstacles neurodivergent individuals often encounter in seeking understanding and support in various contexts, from personal relationships to professional environments.
 My therapy sessions, available virtually to clients in North Carolina and South Carolina, are designed to:

 • Develop effective self-support strategies tailored to the unique needs of neurodivergent women.